jpt/meow/README.md

 # Limitations

 This font works by using 7.3 million programmatically generated ligatures.
 We discovered some limitations of the OpenType features spec in creatinng it (including a hardcoded timeout in makeotf), so it is buggy -- we had to hack things a bit by using ranges of letters in classes within named lookups.
+The font is also super slow.
+OpenType isn't exactly optimized for 7.3 million ligatures (by comparison, Helvetica has three).